imaoca/robust/faq.md

 ## Does sample program has 100% accuracy?

-There shouldn't be any data loss since [main.py](./main.py) is an example that shows how you can make your protocol robust.
+There shouldn't be any data loss since sample program is an example that shows how you can make your protocol robust.
 However, it is slow (cannot transfer much files within 60 seconds), so we need to come up with a protocol that has higher performance.

 ## What is the password for sudo?